dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/fill.rst

 Switch to Draw Tool
 -------------------

-Use :kbd:`Ctrl-LMB` to change temporary to the active draw tool.
+Use :kbd:`Shift-LMB` to change temporary to the active draw tool.
 For example to manually cover small areas difficult to reach for the Fill tool.
 See :doc:`Draw Tool </grease_pencil/modes/draw/tools/draw>` for more information.